ketsiambaku/SLIC-Extension-Research/README.md

 - Superpixel boundary images
 - Duperized superpixel boundary images
 - Pipeline comparison grids
-- Console output with edge alignment and compactness metrics
+- Console output edge scores and compactness metrics

 ### Notes
-- the input directory exists and contains 10 images before running the test.
+- the input directory exists under `ltridp/data/input` and contains 10 .png images before running the test.
 You can add more images from WBA if you wish.
 - The output directory will be created if it does not exist.

 ## SDP_HashTable